microsoft/bond/doc/src/bond_cs.md

     will provide significantly better performance than `InputStream` and `OutputStream` used together with `System.MemoryStream`.

+    `OutputBuffer` by default preallocates 64 KB of memory.
+When serializing small objects the cost of allocating and zeroing the memory may dominate the actual cost of serialization.
+Conversely, when serializing very large objects the initial buffer of 64KB may be too small, leading to unnecessary reallocations and memory copying.

+    The `OutputBuffer` constructor accepts an argument specifying the size of initial buffer in bytes.
+For optimal performance the size should be set to be a little bigger than expect size of serialized data.

 3. Prefer `using Bond.IO.Unsafe;` over `using Bond.IO.Safe;`

     Bond defines two variants of `InputBuffer` and `OutputBuffer` in two